 Multiple Sclerosis (MS) targets the central nervous system (i.e. the brain and spinal cord).
 Its debilitative effects lead to muscle pain, balance and coordination issues, and cognitive problems.
 In severe cases, MS can turn into a lifelong disability without treatment.

-Visit our facility to receive personalized multiple sclerosis physical therapy for complete rehabilitation.
+How does physical therapy help Multiple Sclerosis?
+Visit our facility to receive personalized physical therapy for multiple sclerosis leading to complete rehabilitation.
 Our integrated manual techniques, functional electrical stimulation, and balance/strength training can pave the way for recovery.

 Overview: Multiple Sclerosis

 Multiple Sclerosis (MS) refers to a chronic autoimmune disease that affects the myelin sheaths that cover nerve endings within the central nervous system.
 These insulated sheaths are responsible for transmitting neural signals from the brain to other parts of the body.

 Genetic and environmental factors can trigger an overactive autoimmune response against the CNS.
 They cause inflammation inside the brain and spine, which damages and deteriorates myelin sheaths.
 Without myelin, sclerotic lesions and scar tissue may form within the targeted area.

 As a result, our neural pathways get disrupted, making muscle coordination and stimuli response ineffective.
 Initial signs include muscle spasms, pain, stiffness, and inability to move certain parts of the body.

 Early intervention can mitigate the risk of complete disability and paralysis.

 Physical therapy for Multiple Sclerosis can reduce the severity of physical symptoms and facilitate healthy cognitive development and muscle control.
 In turn, this enables MS patients to engage in activities of daily lives independently.